Azure-Samples/ms-identity-blazor-server/WebApp-your-API/MyOrg/README.md

 ## Overview

-This sample demonstrates a ASP .Net Core Blazor Server application calling a ASP.NET Core Web API that is secured using Azure AD.
+This sample demonstrates an ASP.NET Core Blazor Server application calling an ASP.NET Core Web API that is secured using Azure AD.

 ## Scenario

-1. The client ASP .Net Core Blazor Server application uses the Microsoft Authentication Library (MSAL) to sign-in and obtain a JWT access token from **Azure AD**.
+1. The client ASP.NET Core Blazor Server application uses the Microsoft Authentication Library [MSAL.Net](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) and [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) libraries to sign-in and obtain a JWT [Access Token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from **Azure AD**.
 2. The access token is used as a bearer token to authorize the user to call the ASP.NET Core Web API protected  **Azure AD**.

 ![Overview](./ReadmeFiles/topology.png)